sage-develop/why/products/trade_finance_products.v3.md

 #### 16. Packing Credit for Exporters

-This is a pre-shipment loan for sellers
+This is a pre-shipment financing for sellers

 - Provides sellers with an upfront loan to prepare and ship goods.
 - The loan is repaid once the seller receives payment for the goods.
 - Use when the seller needs **pre-shipment working capital** to buy raw materials, cover production costs, packaging, or shipment.
-- Useful for large orders, urgent shipments, or when the exporter’s cash flow is insufficient.
+- Useful for large orders, urgent shipments, or when the seller's cash flow is insufficient.
-- Enables exporters to take on new orders without waiting for previous payments.
+- Enables sellers to take on new orders without waiting for previous payments.
 - After selecting this product, the seller can also use other LC products, including post-shipment options.

 <!-- LC Seller Pre-shipment Prompt